rl-institut/offgridders/docs/Home.rst

 * **User-friendly interface**.
-    All simulation parameters, project locations and scenarios can be defined within a single excel file (see Configuration). **The time series linked to one or multiple project locations can be defined in one or multiple .csv file(s)** (This is not really clear, means parallel simulation of diferent cases with different time-series?).
+    All simulation parameters, project locations and scenarios can be defined within a single excel file (see Configuration).
+The timeseries of demand and renewable resources have to be defined as one or multiple .csv file(s).
+They can be used to define one or multiple project locations (batch analysis).
 Even though it is necessary to install Python as well as required packages and execute the tool via a command-line interface (e.g. miniconda), this should enable users without programming experience to use the tool without having to edit any of the provided code.